Code-Institute-Submissions/self-isolation-watch/README.md

 #### symptoms (homepage)
-- The user sees two short sentences to welcome them in and to help them immediately understand what the purpose of this app is.
+- The user sees a few short sentences to welcome them in and to help them immediately understand what the purpose of this app is.
+There is then a link which when pressed takes the user to the register page.
-- The user then scrolls down to see a carousel feature with 4 sections, the first with an uplifting image, second; explaining the idea behind the app, third; how it can be helpful and a finally a summary of what the user is capable of doing on the app.

 - as the user scrolls down, they see a list of the symtpoms that have been previously added.
 - below the list of symptoms, there is a search box where the user can search through the list items using keywords that could be found in either the symptom_name / description fields of the mongodb collection that the symptoms are located in.
 I acheived this function by folowing the steps from the codeinstitue module, lesson ' '
 - on the list, they will see edit delete bittons on the items they have added. if they do either flash messages appear
-- On smaller devices, ...

 ### sign up